fcunial/String-Kernel/README.md

 ## Huge pages

-### Performance improvement

-Running the simplest variant of the iterator with 2MB pages instead of 4KB gives a speedup of approx 15% on a real 22GB DNA text (index size in RAM 6.5 GB) using 24 threads running on 24 physical cores.

 ### Configuring

 Please refer to the [libhugetlbfs documentation](https://github.com/libhugetlbfs/libhugetlbfs/blob/master/HOWTO) for full details.
 Here we just present a quick walkthorugh.
 In Linux, one can list the page sizes supported by the system with: